Undergraduate Course: PGDE Secondary Placement 2 (EDUA10163)

 ||College||College of Arts, Humanities and Social Sciences

 |Credit level (Normal year taken)||SCQF Level 10 (Postgraduate)

 |Summary||The aims of block placement 2 are:

 1. To build on the experience of block placement 1 in order to develop greater independence and reflection in student teachers at classroom level in the areas outlined in Placement 1.

-2. To provide opportunities for student teachers to consider and reflect on change in education (including the curriculum) in order to develop student teachers understanding of this process in schools and at classroom level.
+to provide opportunities for student teachers to consider and reflect on change in education in order to develop student teachers' understanding of this process in schools and at classroom level;

 Entry Requirements (not applicable to Visiting Students)